-The High IT Needs persona has a robust IT decision making process and set of pain points compared to the previous two personas.
+The High IT Needs persona has a robust IT decision-making process and pain points compared to the previous two personas.
 To tackle the feeling of being “frozen” in the face of uncertainty when

 The “Cost” of the Paradox of Choice

-The vast number of choices IT Directors face on a daily basis and the resulting cost of the Paradox of Choice cannot be quantitatively defined.
-However, depending on the customer persona there are a
+The vast number of choices IT Directors face daily and the resulting cost of the Paradox of Choice cannot be quantitatively defined.
+However, depending on the customer persona, there are a

 few key costs as a result of the Paradox of Choice.

-For Low IT Needs personas, the main cost is neglecting to actively pursue IT solutions.
-The focus of this persona is not to be the leader of the pact with technology, but rather ensuring they do not lag
+Low IT Needs personas’ main cost is neglecting to pursue IT solutions actively.
+The focus of this persona is not to be the leader of the pact with technology but rather to ensure they do not lag

-Companies are overwhelmed by the number of IT services and products available to them.
-Companies are at risk of losing their competitive advantage and falling behind competitors if they do not act.
+Companies are overwhelmed by the number of IT services and products available.
+Companies risk losing their competitive advantage and falling behind competitors if they do not act.